gentritabazi/cm-recipe-cards/README.md

 Don't build out this component (unless you have extra time), but please explain how you would build out this `<RecipeOfTheDay>` component with maximum code re-use from the `<PremiumRecipeCard>`, as they mostly share the same data props with just a tweaked design.

-You can send that over to us via email/Slack when you are done with the assignment, or you can just include it in the README file, whatever works best!

 ## Project setup

 ```